 What is a vaginal yeast infection?

-Vaginal yeast infections are caused by a fungus called Candida albicans.
+Vaginal yeast infections are caused by a fungus called Candida.
 Yeast are tiny organisms that normally live in small numbers on the skin and inside the vagina.
 The acidic environment of the vagina helps keep yeast from growing.
-If the vagina becomes less acidic, too many yeast can grow and cause a vaginal infection.
+However, if the vagina becomes less acidic, too many yeast can grow and cause a vaginal infection.

-Yeast infections are so common that every 3 out of 4 of women will have one in their lifetime.
+Yeast infections are common; every 3 out of 4 of women will have one in their lifetime.
 Half of all women have more than one infection in their lifetime.

-Yeast infections can be very uncomfortable, but are usually not serious.
-Symptoms include the following:
+Yeast infections can be very uncomfortable but usually aren’t serious.
+Symptoms include:

 - Itching and burning in the vagina and around the vulva (the skin that surrounds your vagina)